Greater Phoenix: A place to learn and grow

 Universities & Colleges in Greater Phoenix

-Arizona State University is one of the largest public universities in the United States with over 98,000 students enrolled.
-It was named the #1 most innovative school in the country five years in a row by U.S. News & World Report.
-ASU is also in the top 1 percent of the world’s most prestigious universities, according to 2018 rankings announced by Times Higher Education.
+Arizona State University is one of the largest public universities in the United States with nearly 120,000 students enrolled.
+It was named the #1 most innovative school in the country six years in a row by U.S. News & World Report.
+ASU is in the top 1% of the world’s most prestigious universities, according to 2020 rankings announced by the Center for World University Rankings.

 Grand Canyon University is Arizona’s premier private Christian university with over 200 academic programs and more than 79,000 students enrolled.
 It is also home to the West Valley Cyber Warfare Range, a hands-on learning experience for students to fine-tune their skills before heading off into the post-college world.

-Maricopa Community Colleges is the largest community college system in the U.S. with more than 950 occupational programs, 31 academic certifications and 9 academic associate degrees.
+Maricopa Community Colleges is the largest community college system in the U.S. with more than 650 degree and certificate programs across 122 programs.
 It is the largest provider of job training and healthcare workers in Arizona, educating and providing training to more than 200,000 annually.

 Midwestern University is an established leader in healthcare education, offering programs that focus on the sciences, hands-on experience in clinical rotations, and a patient-focused perspective.

-Northern Arizona University offers 158 degree programs to more than 30,000 students.
-The engineering program earned a ranking of 57th among all engineering schools whose highest degree offered is a bachelor’s or master’s by U.S. News & World Report’s.
+Northern Arizona University offers 171 degree programs to nearly 30,000 students.
+The engineering program earned a ranking of 46th among all engineering schools whose highest degree offered is a bachelor’s or master’s by U.S. News & World Report’s.
 NAU is partnered with the University of Arizona to allow students to reap the benefits of the Phoenix Biomedical Campus (PBC), a 30-acre medical and bioscience campus located in downtown Phoenix.

-Ottawa University is an institution with over 4,000 students enrolled in residential campuses in Ottawa, KS and Surprise, AZ, and with adult and graduate studies campuses in Phoenix, Milwaukee, Kansas City, and online.
+Ottawa University is an institution with over 1,800 students enrolled in its two campuses in the region.
 The university is student-centered and technology-enabled.

 University of Advancing Technology has more than 800 students enrolled, primarily in technology-focused programs, including computer science.
 UAT’s Mission is to educate students in advancing technology who innovate for our future.